 10. Develop a “Game Day Ready” mindset

 As we age there is too much emphasis placed on free weight strength training, which overtime breaks down an active aging body.
-Developing a “game day ready” mindset means working out with the goal being to move with good range of motion, age related strength, age related speed, balance and agility while keeping joints feeling good.
+Developing a “game day ready” mindset means working out with the goal being to keep joints feeling good and moving through full ranges of motion while maintaining good age related strength, speed, balance, coordination and agility.

 Dave’s Workout Secret #10 – I don’t focus on how much weight I can lift.
 I focus on effort and speed of movement while being able to perform unlimited types of exercises and making sure every workout is just a little different.